frison/git-layer/README.md

 # git-layer

 Layer a git repository on top of your directory.
-Like a `git sub-tree` to to your current directory, without the complexity.
+Like a `git sub-tree` to your current directory, without the complexity.
 This can also be thought of as a fancy version of `cp -r git@github.com:frison/git-layer.git/* .` but that obviously doesn't work.

 # `git-layer <git url> <relative path>`